-Commissions - if the Company acts in the capacity of an agent rather than as the principal in transaction, then revenue recognised is the net amount of commission made by the Company.
+Commissions on sale of goods received on consignment- if the Company acts in the capacity of an agent rather than as the principal in transaction, then revenue recognised is the net amount of commission made by the Company.

-Advertisement income - is recognized from suppliers for advertising their products in the premises operated by the Company over the period of the contracts.
+Advertisement income - is recognized from suppliers for advertising their products in premises operated by the Company over the period of the contracts.